ibm-cloud-docs/hs-crypto/rotate-master-key.md

   When prompted, enter the passwords for the signature key files to be used.

-  The new master key is now in `Full commited` state in the New Master Key Register.
+  The new master key is now in `Full commited` state in the new master key register.

 3. If you have any encryption keys that are encrypted with the current master key using the GREP11 API and are not stored in the {{site.data.keyword.hscrypto}} keystore, call the [RewrapKeyBlob GREP11 API](/docs/hs-crypto?topic=hs-crypto-grep11-api-ref#grep11-rewrapKeyBlob) to reencrypt the keys with the new master key.